1A3Dev/REPO-TierSpawnConfig/README.md

 You can view the latest list of the latest enemy spawn groups at: https://1a3.uk/games/repo/diffs/beta?tab=3&tabEnemies=1

-> NOTE: The spawn groups that start with "Enemy Group - " are excluded from tier 3 since they are just groups of enemies from the other tiers.
+> Note: The spawn groups that start with "Enemy Group - " are excluded from tier 3 since they are just groups of enemies from the other tiers.

 ### Support